 Financial stability has become a hallmark of Duncanville ISD.
 The financial success of the district is attributed to careful planning and frugal management of funds.

-The district has received a rating of “Superior Achievement” for eleven consecutive years under Texas’ Schools FIRST financial accountability rating system.
+The district has received a rating of “Superior Achievement” for the seventeenth consecutive year under the Texas’ Schools FIRST financial accountability rating system.
 The Superior Achievement rating is the state’s highest, demonstrating the quality of Duncanville ISD’s financial management and reporting system.

-Duncanville ISD received the 2012 and 2013 Government Finance Officers Association (GFOA) Certificate of Achievement for Excellence in Financial Reporting and the Association of School Business Officials International (ASBO) Certificate of Excellence in Financial Reporting Award.
+Duncanville ISD received an award 2012 through 2018 from the Government Finance Officers Association (GFOA) Certificate of Achievement for Excellence in Financial Reporting as well as the Association of School Business Officials International (ASBO) Certificate of Excellence in Financial Reporting Award.

 Duncanville ISD tax rate: